Nankeen Night Heron

 Portland, OR, University of Portland, Pamplin School of Business, Cross-Cultural Management Class 511B.
 CASE STUDY: The Privatization of the Leaping Tiger Guest House in Nanjing, PRC.
 (Case by: Stephen Grainger, Ivey School of Business, University of Western Ontario, 2011.)

-I was the adjunct instructor in the Spring semester 2013 for the Cross-Cultural Management Class in the MBA program.
-In my class of 23 graduate students, 13 different countries were represented: among them one was from China, one from Taiwan, and one from Japan.
-One of the Case Studies on the syllabus was about a multi-generational Chinese family from Nanjing who had owned a hotel, called the Leaping Tiger Guest House.
+Hired as an adjunct instructor in the Spring semester 2013 for the Cross-Cultural Management Class in the MBA program, my class had 23 graduate students from 13 different countries.
+Among the baker’s dozen countries one was from China, one from Taiwan, and one from Japan.
+A prominent Case Studies in the curriculum was about a multi-generational Chinese family from Nanjing who had owned a hotel, called the Leaping Tiger Guest House.
 In the story the Liang family was displaced during the Mao revolution of 1949, forced to abandon their hotel and homeland, and emigrated to Taiwan.
 At the beginning of the Case the Liangs are returning to mainland China two generations later to determine if they want to buy and privatize the hotel owned by their ancestors.

 Nankeen Kestrel hovering

-In my research for the Cross-Culture Class, I discovered where the name of the CASE came from.
+In my research for the Cross-Culture Class, it was apparent where the name of the CASE came from — geological landscape.
 Some interesting rock formations surround the city: the Zhong Mountain curls in the east of the city; and Stone Mountain is crouching like a tiger in the west of the city.
 The mountain names make perfect sense “the Zhong Mountain is a dragon curling and the Stone Mountain, a tiger crouching.”